www.scantips.com

 If you don't see an obvious method there to reinvest your stock dividends, ask your broker to make it available to you.

-Stock Dividends are valuable, but dividends are NOT new income, so withdrawing them is simply a withdrawal from your investment (which withdrawals are a strong detriment to future gain).
+Stock Dividends are quite valuable long term, but dividends are NOT new income at the time, so withdrawing them is simply a withdrawal from your investment (which withdrawals are a strong detriment to future gain).
 Reinvesting them is more new shares at no cost.
 The very strong gain of dividends is the long term compounding of the additional shares added by reinvesting dividends.
 Near 80% of the S&P 500 companies pay dividends in some degree.
 Dividends are dollars per share, percentage is annual, and is typically paid each quarter.
 See a list of those companies in the S&P 500 ranked by dividend.
 The S&P 500 dividend itself is the dividend paid by all 500 companies (but about 20% of those don't pay dividends.
 Many growth companies instead invest profit into creating more growth.)

 Reinvesting dividends is a very major part of long term earnings.
 Long term, the cost of withdrawing dividends is too high to consider, much more than you might ever imagine (costing about half of the total gain potential over 40 years).

-If interested in a high dividend fund, you should also know the stock's Total Return (price gains plus dividends).
+If interested in a high dividend fund, you should also know the stock's Total Return % (price gains plus dividends).
 One way to see it is putting its Morningstar 10 year Total Return % data into the 3rd calculator on another page.
-And the 10 year history of the 60+ largest S&P 500 stocks (and several others) is shown here.
+Or into the10 year history comparison of 140+ of the largest S&P 500 stocks and several others.

 Another category is ETF funds (Exchange Traded Funds), relatively new.
 Standard mutual funds can only be traded after the market closes, for the close price, and then Only if ordered before the market closes.
 ETF funds are bought and sold like stocks, any time the market is open, at the market price.
-That could be important if you trade frequently, but won't be very important if you buy and hold.
-One example is the Invesco NASDAQ 100 ETF, ticker QQQ, which is 100 of the leading stocks.
+That could be important if you trade frequently, but is less important if you buy and hold.
+And since ETF must trade whole stock shares, dividend reinvestment likely may not be available.
+One ETF example is the Invesco NASDAQ 100 ETF, ticker QQQ, which is 100 of the leading S&P 500 stocks.

 Diversification: Don't put all your eggs in one basket.
 The S&P 500 mix of 500 companies is a diversification in the various industries (tech, energy, financial, consumer, health, industrial, materials, utilities, transportation, etc).
 However all of the 500 are large cap stocks (successfully grown very large, but which includes No small caps, mid caps, emerging markets, foreign markets, bonds, etc., which may or may not interest you).